vasilakisfil/Introspected-REST/README.md

 underneath or the message format, although HTTP in combination with JSON is usually used.
 What is different about GraphQL is that **it makes the client's requirements and performance as a top priority**, regardless of the internal implementation of the data layer in the server.
-As a result, front-end developers tend to love it due to its expressiveness that usually is not found in REST APIs.
+As a result, front-end engineers tend to love it due to its expressiveness that usually is not found in REST APIs.

 For instance, retrieving a `User` object with a subset of it's attributes, along